anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

        -  Description
        -  Example
     *  -  Document ID
-       -  The ID of the document which was check out
+       -  The ID of the document which was check out.
        -  ``1024``
     *  -  Document URL
-       -  The URL of the document which was check out
+       -  The URL of the document which was check out.
        -  :code:`https://contoso.sharepoint.com/sites/subSite/LibraryName/FolderName/DocumentName.docx`

 .. rubric:: Input Parameters